uarizona-fnsv/bootstrap/README.md

 ### Workflow

 The main workflow behind development is as follows:
 - Feature branches are used to add features (duh).
-As development is pushed up to it's branch on gitlab, a documentation site (for more information, see [here](#documentation-site)) is created so that you can view changes and share them if necessary
+As development is pushed up to it's branch on gitlab, a documentation site (for more information, see [here](#documentation-site)) is created so that you can view changes and share them if necessary.
 - Once features are established, they are merged into `develop` via a merge request.
 At this point, the documentation site for `develop` is updated.
 - When things are ready for a release, it's time to create a new feature branch (named whatever) and run `npm run release -- <version>` as described [here](#releasing-a-new-version).
 - Merge that commit and tag into `develop` via a merge request.
 This will now create a `@next/` folder on the CDN with the releases code, for testing.